-An overbite (also referred to as a deep bite) is when your upper front teeth overlap with your lower front teeth.
-While most people have at least a little overbite (where the upper teeth extend over the bottom teeth by 2 to 4mm), it becomes an issue when it starts to cause problems such as wear on your teeth or jaw pain.
+An overbite (also called a deep bite) is when your upper front teeth overlap with your lower front teeth.
+While most people have at least a little overbite (where the upper teeth extend over the bottom teeth by 3 to 4 mm), it becomes an issue when it begins to cause problems such as wear on your teeth or jaw pain.

-This starts to happen where the normal 2 to 4 mm is extended to 4 to 6mm or greater, at which point the condition will need correction.
-You might hear your dentist describe overbites in terms of percentage.
+When the normal 2 to 4 mm is extended to 4 to 6 mm or greater, at which point the condition will need correction.
+You might hear your dentist explain overbites in terms of percentage.
 A range of 5 to 25 percent is ideal.

-The vertical nature of an overbite distinguishes it from an overjet, which is horizontal and causes the upper teeth to protrude past the bottom teeth at an angle.
-But with an overbite, there's no angle as the upper teeth remain straight or downward.
+The vertical nature of an overbite makes it distinctive from an overjet, which is horizontal and causes the upper teeth to protrude past the bottom teeth at an angle.
+However, with an overbite, there's no angle as the upper teeth stay straight or downward.

 How to Fix an Overbite

 When the upper teeth come down over the bottom teeth significantly, this condition should be treated to prevent cracking, excessive wear or chips in teeth.